arielherself/espresso/README.raw.md

 Listen to an abridged version of the subscriber-only briefing.

+<strong>Joe Biden</strong> again tested positive for <strong>covid-19</strong>, just days after leaving isolation for an earlier bout with the virus.
+The White House physician said the president is not experiencing any symptoms.
+The Centres for Disease Control and Prevention, America’s public-health agency, issued an advisory in May about the possibility of “rebound” cases for patients who use Paxlovid, [an antiviral drug](https://www.economist.com/graphic-detail/2022/07/28/paxlovid-appears-to-be-reaching-the-americans-who-need-it-least) that reduces the risk of hospitalisation and death from covid-19.

 On his flight home from a six-day “penitential pilgrimage” to Canada, <strong>Pope Francis</strong> said that he might one day have to retire.
 The 85-year-old pontiff used a wheelchair for much of the trip, during which he apologised to indigenous people for the abuses inflicted on children in residential schools run by the Catholic church.
 In his remarks during the flight, Francis called the mistreatment “genocide”.

-The S&amp;P 500 index increased by 9.1% in July as <strong>stockmarkets</strong> rebounded on Friday, its best monthly performance since November 2020.
-The Dow Jones Industrial Average and the Nasdaq Composite also posted monthly rises of 6.7% and 12%, respectively.
-Despite fears of [a recession](https://www.economist.com/finance-and-economics/2022/07/24/why-it-is-too-early-to-say-the-world-economy-is-in-recession), markets were buoyed by the tech giants’ gains after Apple, Amazon, Microsoft and Alphabet reported earnings this week.

 President Joe Biden issued a disaster declaration for the state of <strong>Kentucky</strong>, where flash floods have killed at least 25 people and destroyed hundreds of homes.
 Andy Beshear, the state’s governor, said the death toll would probably “get a lot higher”.
 Some 33,000 people have no electricity.
 Torrential rains battered towns this week in several states, also including Missouri and Tennessee.